Edern76/Scavenging_Expansion/README.md

 ## Authors

-Art and concept by Sir Van, code by Edern.
+Art and concept by Sir Van, code by Edern and Ythern.

 This mod uses part of MIT-Licensed jecrell's [JecsTools](https://github.com/jecrell/JecsTools/) to handle oversized weapon drawing.